 Has anyone else noticed the recent salt craze in popular foodie media?
 Salts are haute!*

 Truffle Salt is one thing I've been eyeing at the local William Sonoma.
 Especially since Sounding My Barbaric Gulp's planned wedding menu, where they will sprinkle it on popcorn!
+One night while cutting up the spice aisle in the grocery store, something colorful and well packaged caught my eye.

 Some haute salts!